Aetiranos/easy-query/README.md

 **Method #2** is to require it in your SCSS file, passing the desired framework as a parameter as depicted below.

-If you do not specify a framework or supply a custom object, it will default to Bootstrap 3
+If you do not specify a framework or supply a custom array, it will default to Bootstrap 3

 **NOTE: The ability to simply copy/paste framework SCSS files from EasyQuery to your project will be deprecated in a future release.
 Method #2 above is the recommended way.**

 ```
 var gulp = require('gulp'),
-    easyquery = require('path/to/easy-query')('bootstrap4'),
+    easyquery = require('easy-query')('bootstrap4'),
     sass = require('gulp-sass');

 ```